flowchain/flowchain-app/README.md

 ### Graph

-Flowchain will execute the *console.json* graph which is called *Flowchain Application*.
-And *console.json* is simplely a graph described in JSON format.
+Flowchain-app will execute the *console.json* file.
+The *console.json* is a sample graph described in JSON format.

 ```
 {